 What Schedule 1 represents

-Schedule 1 is the official schedule generated from Form 2290 that lists each reported vehicle by vehicle identification number and shows whether the vehicle was reported as taxable or suspended.
+Schedule 1 is the official schedule generated from Form 2290 that lists each reported vehicle by vehicle identification number and indicates whether the vehicle was reported as taxable or suspended.

-It serves as the federal record that links a specific vehicle to its tax treatment under the Heavy Highway Vehicle Use Tax system.
+It functions as the federal record that links a specific vehicle to its tax treatment within the Heavy Highway Vehicle Use Tax system.

 Why Schedule 1 is required for registration

-State motor vehicle agencies rely on Schedule 1 to verify that federal tax requirements have been met before allowing registration or renewal of heavy highway vehicles.
+State motor vehicle agencies rely on Schedule 1 to verify that federal highway use tax requirements have been met before allowing registration or renewal of heavy highway vehicles.

-Without an accepted Schedule 1, registration may be delayed or denied even if the vehicle is otherwise eligible.
+Without an accepted Schedule 1, registration may be delayed or denied even when the vehicle otherwise meets state registration requirements.

 Schedule 1 as proof of payment or suspension

-For taxable vehicles, Schedule 1 confirms that the Heavy Highway Vehicle Use Tax has been paid for the applicable period.
+For vehicles reported as taxable, Schedule 1 confirms that the Heavy Highway Vehicle Use Tax has been paid for the applicable period.

-For vehicles reported as suspended, Schedule 1 confirms that the vehicle was properly reported under the mileage-based suspension rules.
+For vehicles reported as suspended, Schedule 1 confirms that the vehicle was properly reported under the mileage-based suspension rules, even though no tax was due at the time of filing.

 When Schedule 1 becomes available